 For added protection, apply 2-3 times, waiting about 12-24 hours in between each application.
 Our furniture wax takes approximately 30 days to fully harden and cure, so just be gentle with the waxed surface during this time.

 Our all natural waxes are eco friendly and made from 100% beeswax, natural tree nut oils, and carnauba wax.
-They are zero VOC and do not contain any harsh chemicals or solvents to keep them soft like other waxes on the market; this makes them perfectly safe to use indoors as well as on children’s furniture and toys.
+They don't contain any harsh chemicals or solvents to keep them soft like other waxes on the market; this makes them perfectly safe to use indoors as well as on children’s furniture and toys.

 Natural wax is clear but it will deepen the tone and color of paint.
 Tinted wax will also add color and depth to your finish and like we mentioned above, it’s also used just for highlighting details on pieces.